Wellingsson de Souza: Yuen Long

 On 17 June 2013, Wellingsson returned to Hong Kong and joined newly promoted Hong Kong First Division club Yuen Long for free after being unattached for a year.
 On 31 August 2013, he netted a brace on his debut for Yuen Long while the match ended 2–2.

 Southern

 Wellingsson signed with Southern in the summer of 2015 and went on to score 25 goals in 69 league appearances with the club in 4 years.

 On 31 May 2019, Southern announced that Wellingsson would leave the club.

 Kitchee

 On 3 July 2019, Kitchee announced the signing of Wellingsson.

 On 2 January 2022, Wellingsson extended his contract with Kitchee until the end of the 2021–22 season.

 On 31 May 2022, Wellingsson left the club after finishing his contract.

+Sham Shui Po

+On 20 January 2024, Wellingsson joined Sham Shui Po.
+Wellingsson then scored four goals in a match against HK U23 in his first start of the season.

 International career

 On 19 October 2021, Wellingsson officially announced that he had received a Hong Kong passport, making him eligible to represent Hong Kong internationally.